VkumarStack/CS35L-Notes/README.md

   - This can also be done using `${VARNAME}`, which acts as a disambiguation mechanism
     - cases such as `echo $VARNAME.txt` where the intention is to replace just the VARNAME portion with the variable will fail, so the bracket grouping should be used instead as `echo ${VARNAME}.txt`
 - The shell has built in variables:
-  - `$?` is the last command or program's return value
+  - `$?` is the last command or program's exit value
+    - 0 indicates that the previous command succeeded while a nonzero value indicates that the previous command failed in some way
+    - A script can return its own exit value using the `exit NUM` command where NUM is the exit code
   - `$$` is the current script's process ID
   - `$#` is the number of arguments passed to the script
   - `$@` is all arguments passed to the script